-- (a) The maximum gradient for any private way used for vehicle access shall be 1 in 6. - (b) In residential zones where a private way serves no more than 2 residential units the maximum gradient may be increased to 1 in 5 provided: - (i) The average gradient over the full length of the private way does not exceed 1 in 6; and - (ii) The maximum gradient is no more than 1 in 6 within 6m of the road boundary; and - (iii) The private way is sealed with a non-slip surfacing.
+- (a) The maximum gradient for any private way used for vehicle access shall be 1 in 6. - (b) In residential zones where a private way serves no more than 2 residential units the maximum gradient may be increased to 1 in 5 provided: - (i) The average gradient over the full length of the private way does not exceed 1 in 6; and iv Minimum Sight Distances from Vehicle Access

-(c) Vehicle break-over angles shown in Appendix 7 shall not be exceeded.
+- (ii) The maximum gradient is no more than 1 in 6 within 6m of the road boundary; and - (iii) The private way is sealed with a non-slip surfacing. - (c) Vehicle break-over angles shown in Appendix 7 shall not be exceeded.